AlexMussell/flask-react-scss-template/README.md

 * [postcss-loader](https://github.com/postcss/postcss-loader): Loader to process CSS with [PostCSS](https://postcss.org/).
 PostCSS allows for CSS transformations with Javascript.
 Its configuration imports its own plugins and can be found at `application/static/postcss.config.js`
 * [autoprefixer](https://github.com/postcss/autoprefixer): PostCSS plugin that adds vendor prefixes depending on host browser.
 * [postcss-clean](https://www.npmjs.com/package/postcss-clean): PostCSS plugin CSS minifier that uses [clean-css](https://github.com/jakubpawlowicz/clean-css).

+## React
+A brief word on the React installation, we have Flask router routing from our webserver to our application landing pages at `index.html`, once the client is at the application, the routing will be handled via [Reacts routing](https://reacttraining.com/react-router/) components.
+These routes can be found in `application/static/js/routes.js`

 ## TODO
 * Docker